molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 ChEMBL molecule standardization and parent structure extraction
 ---------------------------------------------------------------

-CDPKit provides a convenient way to standardize molecules using its implementaion of the ChEMBL standardization pipeline :cite:`Bento2020`.
+The CDPL provides a convenient way to standardize molecules using its implementaion of the ChEMBL standardization pipeline :cite:`Bento2020`.
-This process ensures that molecules are represented in a consistent and standardized manner, which might be of high relevance for downstream processing steps.
+This process ensures that molecules will be represented in a consistent and standardized manner when they enter downstream processing steps.

 .. code-block:: python